RockerHX/ElementAngularDemo/README.md

 # ElementAngularDemo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.
+UI Library is [element-angular](https://element-angular.faas.ele.me/guide/install) version 0.5.4.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve -open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding